ipfs-shipyard/js-crypto-key-composer/test/fixtures/spki-der/invalid-1.md

-> A key with an invalid key algorithm OID (manually crafted)
+> A SPKI-DER key with an invalid key algorithm OID (manually crafted)